OrielBenMoshe/clinic-queue-management/README.md

 Support for DRWeb calendar integration for clinics using the DRWeb system.

 ### JetEngine Integration
 Full integration with JetEngine for Custom Post Types, Meta Fields, and Relations.
+The plugin includes:
+- Dynamic treatment types from API (60+ medical sub-specialties)
+- Automatic injection into Meta Fields and JetFormBuilder forms
+- Relations management service for doctor-clinic-appointment relationships
+- REST API fields for doctors and clinics post types

 ### REST API
-Complete REST API for external integrations.
-See [API Documentation](api/README.md) for details.
+Complete REST API with 15+ endpoints for external integrations.
+Full architecture with Models, Services, Validation, and Error Handling layers.
+See [API Documentation](api/README.md) and [API Architecture](api/ARCHITECTURE.md) for details.

 ## מסמכים מפורטים